 And that is also ignoring the fact that they could have set up a blockade.
 How hard would it have been to send a force directly out in front of the Resistance fleet and then tear them to shreds?

 Not hard.
 Pretty sure Johnson just wanted room to push his message about arms dealers as described below.

-The subplot felt unnecessary, like forced character development, and like an agenda
+The subplot felt unnecessary and like an agenda

 There is a time and place for both morals and political statements.
 Star Wars films contain both.
-But in most, they are undertones and important to the plot.
+But in most, they are an undertones and not super important to the plot.

 My big question is: how did this revelation impact the plot?
 Is the Resistance going to boycott their arms manufacturers?